Alexandra Mousavizadeh: Career

 Mousavizadeh began her career at the Danish Ministry of Foreign Affairs, in the Department for Humanitarian and Development Funding before joining as a visiting Research Scholar at the Center for Strategic and International Studies in Washington, DC.

 Mousavizadeh then worked for Moody's for 10 years in New York, covering emerging and frontier markets for the Sovereign Risk team.
 Following a spell with Morgan Stanley in London as head of country risk management for EMEA, she returned to Moody's as assistant vice president for the Africa sovereign ratings portfolio.
-Mousavizadeh was also the co-founder of the Global Disinformation Index.

 Mousavizadeh acted as director of the Legatum Prosperity Index.
 The ranking is based on a variety of factors including wealth, economic growth, education, health, personal well-being, and quality of life.

 Before joining the Legatum Institute, Mousavizadeh was CEO of ARC Ratings, an Emerging Market-based ratings agency.
 ARC Ratings was established in 2013 by a consortium of five domestic credit rating agencies operating in Asia, Africa, Europe and South America, with substantial cumulative resources, including over 10,000 clients, more than 600 ratings staff and an average ratings business record of over 20 years.